GavinScoville/GavinScoville/_posts/2024-11-23-SSS-Report.md

 **Current limitations include:**

-No diffraction
+ - No diffraction
-No nonlinear wave interactions
+ - No nonlinear wave interactions
-Wave data is monochromatic — only dominant period, significant wave height, and mean direction are available; full spectral data is not currently accessible.
+ - Wave data is monochromatic — only dominant period, significant wave height, and mean direction are available; full spectral data is not currently accessible.
-No Coriolis effect
+ - No Coriolis effect
-No Doppler shifting from currents and no wind–wave interactions
+ - No Doppler shifting from currents and no wind–wave interactions

 **Next Steps:**
 My next goal is to build a wave model capable of simulating multi-spectrum wave–wave interactions, diffraction, and refraction using PDEs.
 Maybe on a Geodesic grid.
-It might be a while…
+It may be a while.

 [See the most recent Salish Sea Surf Report ->](https://github.com/GavinScoville/Buoy-Proj/blob/main/Salish-Surf-Report.md)